funloader/basic-training-i-solutions/README.md

 Intro to Python Skills for AI, Part I - Solutions Welcome to the workshop!

-This is where we are going to write and run our code.

-Click Tools (at the bottom of this page) -> Logs -> Console to run your Python scripts.

 Python scripts have the file extension .py.